Ipstenu/fftf-alerts/readme.txt

 == Description ==

 This plugin shows alerts from [Fight for the Future](https://fightforthefuture.org) on your WordPress site.
 You can show a modal windows for a specific day of action, or an event (some on ongoing).
-A week after the event has passed, the javascript will cease to be included on your site _unless_ you have debug mode on.
-This is to ensure your site doesn't load a bajillion unused javascript calls.
-Speed matters.

 **I do not support issues with the modals themselves!** If the javascript is loaded on your page, regardless of how wonky it looks, then the plugin works.
 If the boxes look black or cause weird errors, you'll have to take it up with Fight for the Future directly.